Reetika Vazirani

-Reetika Gina Vazirani (9 August 1962 – 16 July 2003) was an Indian/American immigrant poet and educator.
+Reetika Gina Vazirani (9 August 1962 – 16 July 2003) was an Indian-American immigrant poet and educator.

 Life

-Vazirani was born in Patiala, India, in 1962 and went to the United States with her family in 1968.
-After graduating from Wellesley College in 1984, she received a Thomas J. Watson Fellowship to travel to India, Thailand, Japan, and China.
-She also received an M.F.A. from the University of Virginia as a Hoyns Fellow.
+Vazirani was born in Patiala, India in 1962.
+She was six-years-old when her family left Punjab in 1968 as part of a wave of Indians coming to the United States after its immigration laws loosened in 1965.
+The family settled, after a few interim stops, in White Oak, Illinois.
+Her father, Sunder Vazirani, was an oral surgeon who received his graduate education at the University of Illinois, later to become the assistant dean at Howard University's dental school.
+Reetika graduated from Springbrook High School in Silver Spring, Maryland and continued her education at Wellesley College, graduating in 1984.
+It is there she received a Thomas J. Watson Fellowship to travel to India, Thailand, Japan, and China.
+She later earned an M.F.A. from the University of Virginia as a Hoyns Fellow.

 Vazirani lived in Trenton, New Jersey, with her son Jehan, near the poet Yusef Komunyakaa, who was her partner and Jehan's father.
 There she taught creative writing as a visiting faculty member at The College of New Jersey.
 At the time of her death, Vazirani was Writer-in-Residence at the College of William & Mary in Williamsburg, Virginia, with the intent of joining the English department at Emory University.

 On 16 July 2003, Vazirani was housesitting in the Chevy Chase, Maryland, home of novelist Howard Norman and his wife, the poet, Jane Shore.
 There, Vazirani killed her two-year-old son, Jehan, by stabbing him multiple times, then fatally stabbed herself.